Table of Contents

 Checking Out of Your Room/Apartment

-When you are permanently leaving your room, whether changing rooms or moving out, you need to complete a Room Condition Form (RCF) with your Community Advisor.
-Schedule a time with your CA to check out of the room at least 24 hours in advance and during business hours.
-If you fail to make an appointment with your CA to check out you may be assessed a $50 improper check out fee.
-You then must turn in any keys as instructed.
-If you are withdrawing from the university (not moving due to a room change or the end of the year move out), you need to complete a Contract Release Request form.
+When a resident is permanently leaving their room, whether changing rooms or moving out, they need to complete a Room Condition Form (RCF) with their Community Advisor.
+They should schedule a time with their CA to check out of the room at least 24 hours in advance and during business hours.
+If the resident fails to make an appointment with their CA to check out, they may be assessed a $50 improper check out fee.
+They then must turn in any keys as instructed.
+If they are withdrawing from the university (not moving due to a room change or the end of the year move out), they need to complete a Contract Release Request form.

 - Residents moving out of their room who fail to remove their personal belongings may be assessed up to $600 in fees.
 Personal belongings will be held for 30 calendar days and then donated to a registered 501(c)(3) recognized charity.
 We will send a certified letter to your home address listed on file.

 - The residence hall agreement is a legally binding contract in effect for the full academic year, similar to any other standard landlord/tenant agreement.
-Students who experience significant and unpredictable changes in their life that occur after they have signed a housing contract may request to be released from their current residence hall contract.
-Students are typically not released from their contracts to commute from home, to move in with friends/relatives, because they found another living space that they think better meets their needs, or because they prefer a different living environment.
+Students who experience significant and unpredictable changes in their life that occur after they have signed a housing agreement may request to be released from their current residence hall agreement.
+Students are typically not released from their agreement to commute from home, to move in with friends/relatives, because they found another living space that they think better meets their needs, or because they prefer a different living environment.